HadlerHT/BatalhaNaval/README.md

 Battleship is a two players game is which the objective is destroy all the enemy fleet.
 The gameplay is based on turns and both fleets are randomized across the field.
 So players starts shooting alternately on hidden enemy ships, the first one to hit all wins.

 ## Implementation
-run game:
+### Runing the Game:
-Game functions: On the game menu, type “iniciar” to start the game or “ajuda” to get some info.
+The game was developed in C language and runs on the OS Windows 10, for generating an executable file from the C code (BatalhaNaval.c) the gcc compiler must be installed allowing, through the Windows terminal or some IDE - such as Atom, Dev-C++, Visual Studio Code and CodeBlocks, for the code to be compiled.Game functions: On the game menu, type “iniciar” to start the game or “ajuda” to get some info.

+### Game Functionalities
-Inside the game there are some functionalities, such as:
+In game there are some functionalities, such as:
-acaso: Changes fleet position, but conserves score.
+- acaso: Changes fleet position, but conserves score.
-ajuda:	Shows game info for the players.
+- ajuda: Shows game info for the players.
-carregar: Open a saved game.
+- carregar: Open a saved game.
-desistir: Gives a current player a chance to surrender.
+- desistir: Gives a current player a chance to surrender.
-gravar: Saves the game in this format tabuleiro-yyyy.mm.dd_hhmmss.txt
+- gravar: Saves the game with this format: tabuleiro-yyyy.mm.dd_hhmmss.txt
-pow: Shoots on a determined position, like “pow 2H”.
+- pow: Shoots on a determined position, like “pow 2H”.
-revelar: Reveal fleets or hide them.
+- revelar: Reveal fleets or hide them.
-sair: Leave the game.
+- sair: Leave the game.
-win: Makes the current player instantly win the match, but it needs a password.
+- win: Makes the current player instantly win the match, but it needs a password.
+- Password is ueyama.
+To change it just go to line 532 in BatalhaNaval.c and change ueyama by the desired one.